Indian Civil Service: Criticism and support

-Dewey has commented that "in their heyday they [Indian Civil Service officers] were mostly run by Englishmen with a few notable sons of Hindus and even a fewer Muslims were the most powerful officials in the Empire, if not the world.
+Dewey has commented that "in their heyday they [Indian Civil Service officers] were mostly run by Englishmen, with a few notable sons of Hindus and even fewer Muslims were the most powerful officials in the Empire, if not the world.
 A tiny cadre, a little over a thousand strong, ruled more than 300 million Indians.
-Each Civilian had an average 300,000 subjects, and each Civilian penetrated every corner of his subjects' lives, because the Indian Civil Service directed all the activities of the Anglo-Indian state."
+Each Civilian had an average of 300,000 subjects, and each Civilian penetrated every corner of his subjects' lives, because the Indian Civil Service directed all the activities of the Anglo-Indian state."

 The ICS had responsibility for maintaining law and order, and often were at loggerheads with the independence activists during the Indian independence movement.
 Jawaharlal Nehru often ridiculed the ICS for its support of British policies.
 He noted that someone had once defined the Indian Civil Service, "with which we are unfortunately still afflicted in this country, as neither Indian, nor civil, nor a service".
 As Prime Minister, Nehru retained the organisation and its top people, albeit with a change of title to the "Indian Administrative Service".
 It continued its main roles.
 Nehru appointed long-time ICS officials Chintaman Deshmukh as his Finance Minister, and K. P. S. Menon as his Foreign Secretary.
 Sardar Patel appreciated their role in keeping India united after partition, and noted in Parliament that without them, the country would have collapsed.